 I will always remember any holiday or family celebrations as happy times and SWEET times.
 Tables overflowed with mouthwatering desserts: sweet yet savory chocolate chip cookies, tangy zuccherinis, simple pizzelles, Grace's (aka Mom-Mom) filled cookies, rich chocolate crinkles, cream puffs you drool over, cannolis bursting with sweet ricotta, gorgeous Easter egg cakes, and at least … Continue reading The Surprise in the Icing

 Baking has been a creative outlet for me since I was about 13.
-I think Cake Boss started it all for me...and The Great British Bake Off absolutely reignited the passion in the last year or so.
-Throughout high school, I made cakes shaped like bunnies, tiered cakes, cakes with the leg lamp from The … Continue reading Healing Cupcakes
+I think Cake Boss started it all for me...and The Great British Bake Off absolutely reignited my passion recently.
+Throughout high school, I made cakes shaped like bunnies, tiered cakes, cakes with the leg lamp from The Christmas Story, and so much … Continue reading Healing Cupcakes

 Part three and Ada Boni is still beating me.
 This was my first time making Zuppa Inglese.
-Sticking to my original challenge, I knew nothing about the recipe prior to making it.
-I had no idea what it typically looks or tastes like.
-At one point while baking I shouted out loud "ooooooh I'm making … Continue reading My First Zuppa Inglese (Ada Boni Part 3)
+Sticking to my original challenge, I knew nothing about the recipe prior to baking.
+I had no idea what it should look or taste like.
+At one point, while baking I shouted out loud "ooooooh I'm making pudding!!!"...yup. … Continue reading My First Zuppa Inglese (Ada Boni Part 3)

 It is the season of crisp leaves, pumpkin spice everything, and cups of hot cider by the fire.
 Although the boos and spookiness are finished for 2020, autumn still has much to offer.
 The vibrant leaves may no longer be on the trees but they still smile underfoot on my hikes.
 I love autumn, specifically … Continue reading The Best Pumpkin Donut Holes